 - Does the staff use clean utensils?
 (My server said yes)

-I suggested that going forward, they consider offering to get their “true allergy” customers a slice from a fresh cheesecake (one not in the display case) upon request.
-Wouldn’t that be great if it was standard procedure?
+I suggested that in the future, they consider offering to get their “true allergy” customers a slice of a fresh cheesecake (one not in the display case) upon request.
+Wouldn’t that be great if that became the standard procedure?

 I used my Nima Sensor to test the Godiva Chocolate Cheesecake and confirmed that it’s gluten free (contains no gluten ingredients).
-The Nima Sensor is all smiles!
+Nima Sensor did not find any hidden gluten.

-You can watch me do test live on Facebook in this video:
+You can watch me do the test live on Facebook in this video:

 However, as of December 2019, Godiva updated its allergen statement online to say that the Godiva Chocolate Cheesecake is certified gluten free.
-Here is a screenshot of the exact statement:
+Here is a screenshot of the exact message:

 As noted in my Facebook Live test, the Nima Sensor did not find gluten in the cheesecake (and now we understand why), and I felt fine after eating it (my personal experience only).